igormironchik/args-parser/README.md

    And, as said in `CLI11` documentation about `Taywee/Args`, `args-parser` as `CLI11` less verbose.

-   What I want to say about minuses of `args-parser` that I don't support positional arguments.
-I think on this question.
-And I don't support other delimiter characters, only `-` for flags and `--` for arguments.
+   What I want to say about minuses of `args-parser`is that I don't support other delimiter characters than `-` for flags and `--` for arguments.

 # Changelog